pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-db-admin.rst

 Databases will be automatically updated when **pegasus-plan** is invoked, but WORKFLOW databases from past runs may not be updated accordingly.
-Since Pegasus 4.6.0, the pegasus-db-admin tool provides an option to automatically update all databases from completed workflows in the MASTER database.
+The pegasus-db-admin tool provides an option to automatically update all databases from completed workflows in the MASTER database.
 To enable this option, run the following command:

 ::

    $ pegasus-db-admin update -a
    Your database has been updated.
-   Your database is compatible with Pegasus version: 4.7.0
+   Your database is compatible with Pegasus version: 5.0.0

    Verifying and updating workflow databases:
    21/21